WGrape/WGrape/README.md

 - [parseRDB](https://github.com/WGrape/parseRDB) : A simple and fast golang library to parse the RDB file of redis.

 #### Devops
+- [quickenv](https://github.com/WGrape/quickenv) : A service tool to start building a complete project environment in multiple languages based on Docker.
 - [apimock](https://github.com/WGrape/apimock) : A lightweight solution in golang for API mock and automatic generation of API documentation.
 - [CIManager](https://github.com/WGrape/CIManager) : A lightweight open source framework for efficiently managing common CI for multiple golang projects.
 - [APINotice](https://github.com/WGrape/APINotice) : A service-level alarm platform based on kibana watcher.